 Education specialist, advocate for equity and social justice, 15 years’ experience leading youth and family-centered academic and social service programs.
-Member/Co-Chair Sonoma County Community Development Committee (2016 – present), and Mental Health Board (2020-present).
+Former Member/Co-Chair Sonoma County Community Development Committee (2016 – present), and Mental Health Board (2020-present).

 Dave brings 30 years of public service experience with the County of Sonoma, City of Vacaville, and City of Santa Rosa, where at the time of his retirement he served as Director of Housing and Community Services.
 Dave is a Board member for Redwood Credit Union, serves on the Board for Burbank Housing, and has been involved in several local organizations such as Petaluma Ecumenical Properties, the Santa Rosa Chamber of Commerce, and Leadership Santa Rosa.

 Executive Director of Generation Housing.
-Trustee, Clerk, or President of Santa Rosa City Schools Board of Education (2012-2020).
+Former Trustee, Clerk, or President of Santa Rosa City Schools Board of Education (2012-2020).
 Former attorney with real estate, lending and permanent supportive housing experience.

 Advisory Board Members